wilsonsilva/memoria/README.md

 ### Architecture

+Martin Fowler defines software architecture as those decisions which are both important and hard to change.
+Since these decisions are hard to change, we need to be sure that our foundational priorities are well-served by these decisions.

 Memoria was designed using a modular plugin architecture.
 The core part of the gem has a single responsibility: manage snapshots.
 Every test framework integration is done through a self-contained plugin.
 Plugins depend on the core, but the core is unaware of the plugins.
 This allows me to extract the plugins into their own gems later, and